What to Do When You Are Short on Cash

 We've all had a month or two when we are short on cash.
 It could be because an unexpected tax bill came due, or you may have missed work due to an emergency.
 There are a number of reasons that you may be short on cash one month and worry about how you are going to cover all your monthly bills.

-Worth noting: if this is a consistent problem, you need to examine your budget and your income and make the necessary changes to prevent an income crisis from regularly occurring.
+Worth noting: if this is a consistent problem, you need to examine your budget and your income and make the necessary changes to save money and prevent an income crisis from regularly occurring.

 In the meantime, here are some easy solutions you may turn to when you are short on cash.